 Using the Park ‘N Fly service

-A privately run alternative to the airport parking lots is Park ‘N Fly, which offers secure sheltered spaces at a location south of T4.
-After leaving their cars at the facility, customers will be transported to any of MNL’s terminals on the company’s own shuttle vans.
+Park ‘N Fly offers secure parking at a location south of T4.
+After leaving their cars at the facility, customers are transported to any of MNL’s terminals on the company’s own shuttle vans.

-According to their FAQs (and reconfirmed by telephone on 18 June 2022), the parking rate is PHP 340.00 + 12% VAT for the first 24 hours.
-Every succeeding hour or fraction thereof attracts an additional PHP 14.17 + 12% VAT.
+According to their FAQs (last checked on 01 October 2024), the parking rate is PHP 531.25 + VAT for the first 24 hours.
+Every succeeding hour or fraction thereof attracts an additional PHP 63.75 + VAT.

 Refer to the official Park ‘N Fly website for further details.